The Joy of Teaching

 Inquiry is the fuel of science knowledge.
 Find a way to capture that sense of wonder in a bottle, and you can light a young mind for life.

-Subscribe to our monthly e-newsletter for more free lessons and activities.
+Subscribe to our monthly e-newsletter for more free lessons and activities by filling out the form below.

 Kathy Jorgensen has been an educator most of her life, starting as a peer tutor in second grade and tutoring her way through high school and college.
 After teaching grades 2 through 12, she spent two decades editing standardized tests.
 Kathy happily returned to her teaching roots, providing instruction and practice in Evan-Moor’s math and science products.
 When she’s not polishing words on the page, Kathy is flitting down the dance floor indulging her passion for Scottish country dancing as a dancer, choreographer, and teacher.